 - to comply with the law regarding data sharing

 The legal basis

-We collect and use this information on the grounds that it is ‘necessary for compliance with a legal obligation’ under General Data Protection Regulation 2016 (“GDPR”), namely the statutory requirement that Societies maintain a Register of Members.
+We collect and use this information on the grounds that it is ‘necessary for compliance with a legal obligation’ under UK GDPR regulation, tailored by the Data Protection Act 2018, namely the statutory requirement that Societies maintain a Register of Members.

 Collecting and storing your information